Bright Dynasty, 15th January 2022, 228 Chingford Mount, Hypha Studios and London Borough of Waltham Forest.1

 Mixed media sculptures sew together and suspend terrestrial and marine formations and geometries — totems personifying ecological, geological, and historical pluralities, questions and concerns.
 Ceramic explorations accumulate, rendering a distinctive and familiar motif enigmatic and allegorical.

-Choreographed with sensations, mood, and intuition dances nutate within psychic relationships and energetic frequencies between life forms, colours, materials and shapes; sounds, voices and semantic fields of perception; memories, signs and symbols; dreams and desires, and resolutions emerging from their dancing meditative sittings.
+Choreographed with sensations, mood, and intuition, dances nutate within psychic relationships and energetic frequencies between life forms, materials, processes of transformation; memories, signs and symbols; dreams, desires, and resolutions emerging from dancing meditations.

-Curiosity dances between forms joining familial forces manoeuvring against structures of oppression.
-A healing lotion, a nexus radiating luminosity, high resolution definitions of personhood are stimulated in the vortex of nebular relations at the heart of Bright Dynasty.
+A joining of familial forces, a healing manoeuvring against structures of oppression, radiating definitions of personhood are stimulated in the vortex of nebular relations at the heart of Bright Dynasty.

-Performance filmed by Alice Gael-Feeney Photographs by Rosie Reed Gold
+Performance filmed by Alice Gale-Feeny Photographs by Rosie Reed Gold

-Sound: Gigi Masin (Clouds), Mike Cooper (Paumalu), Adam Moore (original text with quote from The Sweet and Sour Animal Book by Langston Hughes), Matthew Halsall (The Sun in September), The Vernon Spring (Mother’s Love), Carlos Niño and Friends, Nate Mercereau, Sam Gendel (Thanking the Earth).
+1 Sound: Clouds, Gigi Masin; Paumalu, Mike Cooper; There is a triangle (original text with quote from The Sweet and Sour Animal Book by Langston Hughes); The Sun in September, Matthew Halsall; Mother’s Love, The Vernon Spring; Thanking the Earth, Carlos Niño and Friends, Nate Mercereau, Sam Gendel.

 Special thanks to

-Hypha Studios London Borough of Waltham Forest Rosie Reed Gold Alice Gael-Feeney
+Hypha Studios London Borough of Waltham Forest Rosie Reed Gold Alice Gale-Feeny